Skip to main content

 -d '{"url": "https://example.com", "formats": ["markdown"]}'

-Pricing: Self-hosted is free (AGPL-3.0). fastCRW cloud starts with 500 free credits, then pay-as-you-go.
+Pricing: Self-hosted is free (AGPL-3.0). fastCRW cloud starts with a one-time lifetime 500 credits (not a monthly meter), then pay-as-you-go across Hobby, Standard, Growth, and Scale tiers — see fastcrw.com/pricing for current tiers (single source of truth).
 Significantly cheaper per-page than Firecrawl or proxy-based APIs at volume.

-Limitations: No screenshot support yet (on the roadmap).
-No PDF/DOCX parsing.
+Limitations: No PDF/DOCX parsing.
 Anti-bot handling is partial — sites with aggressive bot detection may need a proxy layer on top.
 JavaScript rendering via LightPanda is maturing but not at Playwright-level reliability for complex SPAs.

 Best for: AI agents needing live web access, RAG pipelines, teams wanting Firecrawl compatibility at lower cost and higher speed.